mumblingdrunkard/mscs-thesis/src/berkeley-out-of-order-machine/index.typ

 === Instruction Fetch

 Because the BOOM is a superscalar implementation, the frontend must be able to fetch multiple instructions per cycle.
-From the L1i, the BOOM fetches a number of bytes and performs rudimentary pre-decoding to determine instruction boundaries and to be able to perform branch prediction.
+The BOOM fetches a number of bytes from the L1i and performs rudimentary pre-decoding to determine instruction boundaries and to be able to perform branch prediction.

+It places raw instructions in a buffer that is read by the instruction decode stage.

+=== Instruction Decode

+The ID stage decodes raw instructions from the fetch buffer and allocates various necessary resources.

 === Re-Order Buffer